gradle/dpeuni-gradle-maintain-cache-perf/README.md

 * Finished going through the relevant sections in the training course

 ---
+## Clone this Repository

+This repository contains the project with build caching issues.
+We will use the Develocity Build Validation Scripts to identify these issues and address them.

+1. Clone this repository in a new directory location on your machine

+In the rest of this README the location will be referred to as `/sample-project`.
+Whenever you see `/sample-project`, replace it with the location you are using.

+---
 ## Develocity Authentication

 We will use the DPE University Develocity instance as the remote cache.